lemonmade/quilt/packages/react-testing/README.md

 });
 ```

-Additionally, this library provides DOM-specific matchers, like [`toContainReactHtml`](#toContainReactHtml), from the `@quilted/react-testing/dom-matchers` entrypoint.
+Additionally, this library provides DOM-specific matchers, like [`toContainReactHTML`](#toContainReactHTML), from the `@quilted/react-testing/dom-matchers` entrypoint.

 ```tsx
 import '@quilted/react-testing/matchers';